MISSION + HISTORY

-Peach Mag is an independent and volunteer-run literary publishing project.
-Our flagship publication is our online journal, where we publish a new literary or visual arts feature every Tuesday and Friday (MAG).
-We also produce in-print anthologies (BOOKS), present a seasonal reading series (EPISODES), sponsor an annual poetry award judged by nationally celebrated poets (GOLD), and host an annual apprenticeship program for emerging teen editors (SEEDS).
+Peach Mag is an independent and volunteer-run literary publishing project for emerging poets, writers, and visual artists.
+Our flagship publication is our online journal, where we publish a new literary or visual art feature every Tuesday and Friday (Mag).
+We also produce print anthologies (Books), present a seasonal reading series (Episodes), sponsor an annual poetry award judged by nationally celebrated poets (Gold), and host an annual apprenticeship for emerging teen editors (Seeds).

-Founded by three friends in Buffalo during the summer of 2016, and currently powered by a team of editors and designers based in Buffalo, Rochester, Syracuse, New York City, Baltimore, and Toronto.
+Founded by three friends in Buffalo during the summer of 2016, and currently powered by a team of fourteen volunteers in ten cities across North America.

 Writers for Migrant Justice: In September of 2019, Peach Mag co-sponsored the Buffalo installment of Writers for Migrant Justice, a national day of protest readings to benefit Immigrant Families Together.
 We raised $1,090.